-Crock pot scalloped potatoes is one of the most popular recipes on this site, and it's easy to see why.
+This recipe for crockpot scalloped potatoes is a very popular one, and it's easy to see why.
 The potatoes are super easy to fix and the slow cooker makes cooking a breeze.
 It's also an excellent choice for a busy day meal, and the side dish doesn't take up oven space if you're working on a big dinner or holiday feast.

 There are a number of things you could do to add different flavors to the recipe.
 I usually slice a peeled clove of garlic and rub it all over the sides and bottom of the cooker before buttering the inside.
 Or, saute a few tablespoons of shallots or minced onions in the saucepan before you add the flour.